 Distinct from long term coastline recession, storms and storm surges also result in episodic coastal erosion.
 In general, the historically measured maximum episodic coastal erosion (either eroded volume or coastline retreat distance) or that due to a 1:100 yr return period storm wave height is used as a design criterion for coastal zone management and planning in Australia (Wainwright et al., 2014; Mortlock et al., 2017).

-While there is wide recognition in Australia that the combined effect of SLR, changing storm surge and wave climates will directly affect future episodic coastal erosion (Harley et al., 2017; McInnes et al., 2016; Ranasinghe, 2016) only a few projections of how this hazard may evolve are available for Australia.
+While there is wide recognition in Australia that the combined effect of SLR, changing storm surge and wave climates will directly affect future episodic coastal erosion (McInnes et al., 2016; Ranasinghe, 2016; Harley et al., 2017) only a few projections of how this hazard may evolve are available for Australia.
 In one such study, Jongejan et al. (2016) provide projections of how the full exceedance probability curve of the maximum erosion per year may evolve over the 21st century (due to the combined action of SLR, storm surge and storm waves).
 Their results show that, for example, the 0.01 exceedance probability maximum coastline retreat in 2025 will have an exceedance probability of 0.015 by 2050 and 0.07 by 2100.